stewit/pipt/README.md

 ### 💾 Installation
 **Prerequisites:** You need a
 * typical Linux OS
-* with a recent version of Bash
+* with a recent version of Bash and GNU coreutils
 * and of course the Python versions you want to use in your projects.

 Now simply download the `pipt` file from this repository, place it somewhere in your PATH and make it executable.
 After that, running `pipt` on the command line should show its usage instructions.